chuyunshen/chuyunshen.github.io/_posts/2021-03-18-dependency-viewer.md

 ## Introduction

-Dependency Viewer dynamically obtains app lists Prometheus.
-Then, each app's dependency information is fetched from the apps' Spring Boot health metrics endpoint.
+Dependency Viewer dynamically obtains app lists from [Prometheus](https://prometheus.io/).
+Then, each app's dependency information is fetched from the apps' Spring Boot [endpoints](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html#production-ready-endpoints).

-It greatly simplifies the challenges with debugging production issues spanned across multiple applications and also familiarizes developers with app relationships.
+It greatly simplifies debugging production issues spanned across multiple applications and also familiarizes developers with app relationships.

-Note: Sensitive company information has been changed or blurred out and graph generation has been sped up.
+Note: Sensitive company information has been changed or blurred out and graph generations have been sped up.

 ## Features